 A record \$1.3 billion K-12 education funding package was approved by the 2009 Legislative Assembly.
-Included in this funding package is an additional \$120 million of state funds, an increase of \$20 million in federal funds and one-time fiscal stimulus funding of \$150 million.
-The funding package also included funding for mentorships, additional counselors and tutors and established an Early Childhood Learning Council.
+Included in this funding package is an additional \$120 million of state funds and one-time fiscal stimulus funding of \$150 million.
+State funding significantly increased payments to schools using the state school aid formula and targeted funding to new initiatives, such as mentorships, additional counselors and tutors, and establishment of an Early Childhood Learning Council.

 Higher Education received \$795 million of state support.
-This funding package included \$161 million of additional funding to support students and families, build our campuses, and hold the line on tuition.
+This funding package included \$161 million of additional funding to support students and families, improve campuses, and hold the line on tuition.
 To make higher education more affordable, more than \$32 million was included for financial aid for students.
-Nearly \$100 million in one-time funding was approved for capital projects and deferred maintenance on North Dakota campuses including a new education building at the University of North Dakota, a new library at Dickinson State University, renovation of Minard Hall at North Dakota State University, renovation of Swain Hall at Minot State University, a new career and technology center at Williston State college, a new wind project and wind energy training program at Lake Region State College, and a new center for applied energy research at Bismarck State College.